mailcow/mailcow-dockerized-docs/docs/prerequisite-system.md

 Before you run **mailcow: dockerized**, there are a few requirements that you should check:

 !!! warning
-    Do not try to install mailcow on a Synology/QNAP device (any NAS), OpenVZ, LXC or other container platforms.
+    Do **not** try to install mailcow on a Synology/QNAP device (any NAS), OpenVZ, LXC or other container platforms.
 KVM, ESX, Hyper-V and other full virtualization platforms are supported.
+    Do **not** use CentOS 8 with Centos 7 Docker packages.
+You may create an open relay.

 !!! info
     - mailcow: dockerized requires [some ports](#default-ports) to be open for incoming connections, so make sure that your firewall is not blocking these.